washingtonyachtclub/documents/WYC_Policies.md

 <div class="document_title">Policies</div>
-<div class="document_revision">June 25, 2026</div>
+<div class="document_revision">July 9, 2026</div>

 # Definitions and Ratings
 ## Fleets and Classes of Boats
-In the context of Club Policies, the term Dinghy is understood to include the Bravo, Single-Handed, Double-Handed, Performance, Sailboard, and Catamaran Fleets, unless otherwise specified.
+In the context of Club Policies, the term Dinghy is understood to include the Bravo, Single-Handed, Double-Handed, Performance, and Catamaran Fleets, unless otherwise specified.

 ### Bravo Fleet
 12 foot long cat-rigged (having a single sail) catamarans.
 Our most beginner-friendly boats.
 They can be sailed by just one person, but they have room for additional crew as well.